-The Normal Edit Modifier affects (or generates) custom normals.
-It uses a few simple parametric methods to compute normals (quite useful in game development and architecture areas), and mixes back those generated normals with existing ones.
+The Normal Edit modifier affects (or generates) custom normals.
+It uses a few simple parametric methods to compute them (quite useful in game development and architecture areas), and mixes back those generated normals with existing ones.

-Radial aligns normals with the (origin, vertex coordinates) vector, in other words all normals seems to radiate from the given center point, as if they were emitted from an ellipsoid surface.
+(origin, vertex_coordinates)vector, in other words all normals seems to radiate from the given center point, as if they were emitted from an ellipsoid surface.

 - Target Object

-Uses this object’s center as reference point when generating normals.
+Uses this object’s origin as reference point when generating normals.